t4d-gmbh/git-and-its-remotes/source/content/organizing_and_more/github_org_setup.md

 {% if page %}##### {% endif %}1. **Create a {octicon}`organization` Organization** {% if slide %} Invite all permanent research group members with "Write" or "Maintain" Roles.
 {% else %}
   - Create a new Organization to represent your research group.
-    :::{note} Assign multiple Owners to the Organization If an organization only has one owner, the organization's projects can become inaccessible if the owner is unreachable.
+    :::{note} Assign multiple Owners to the Organization.
+    If an organization only has one owner, the organization's projects can become inaccessible if the owner is unreachable.
     :::
   - Unlike in GitLab, the visibility of an Organization in GitHub is always public.
 However, repositories owned by the Organization can be private.